Maxime Deschamps: Partnership with Stellato-Dudek

-2022–23 season
+2022–23 season: First national title and Four Continents bronze

 Stellato-Dudek/Deschamps began the 2022–23 season with a gold medal at the 2022 CS Nebelhorn Trophy.
 The team was then invited to make their Grand Prix debut at the 2022 Skate America, and won the silver medal, only 3.5 points behind gold medalists Knierim/Frazier.
 This was the first Grand Prix medal for both skaters.
 They travelled to Angers for the 2022 Grand Prix de France, their second Grand Prix event, and won the gold medal.
 This was the first Grand Prix win for both skaters.
 Their results qualified them for the Grand Prix Final.
 Stellato-Dudek/Deschamps entered the event considered likely bronze medalists and placed third in the short program, distantly behind top-ranked teams Knierim/Frazier and Japan's Miura/Kihara and 2.04 points of Italians Conti/Macii.
 Stellato-Dudek said she was pleased by the result, revealing that she had "got really ill" in recent weeks and "had to take time off the ice and off the training, and I lost weight, and I lost muscles, so we were training very hard to try and be ready for here."
 However, the team struggled in the free skate, placing fifth in that segment and dropping behind the Italians for fourth overall.
 She called this a disappointment but said it was understandable in light of their training difficulties.